 Founded in 1972, St. David's School has sustained a tradition of academic excellence paired with an authentic biblical worldview.
 St. David's has experienced rapid growth and significant development of its facilities in the past 30 years.
 The school is an independent Episcopal, coeducational, fully accredited day school for students in grades Pre-Kindergarten through 12.

-Mission statement: St. David's School is an independent Episcopal school that prepares young men and women for college and life by providing challenging opportunities to excel in the vital areas of faith, virtue and knowledge.
+Mission statement: St. David’s is an independent school in the Episcopal school tradition that prepares young men and women for college and life by challenging them to excel in the vital areas of faith, virtue and knowledge.

 Vision: St. David's seeks to serve as a model Christ-centered college preparatory school by equipping its graduates to successfully engage and impact their generation for Jesus Christ.

 Academics: The lower school (PK-4) provides students with a structured educational setting, while inspiring in them a love of learning and a growing awareness of God in their daily lives.
 The middle school (5-8) offers a program that is structured and challenging; at the same time, it encourages students to become actively engaged the learning process.
 The upper school (9-12) provides a rigorous academic program and abundant extracurricular opportunities, including standard, advanced, honors and 19 Advanced Placement (AP) courses to create a profile of learning best suited to each student's interests and aptitudes.

 History: The school was founded in 1972 as Hale High School, serving grades 9-12.
 Through the years additional middle school grades were added.
 In 2003 grades K-4 were added and the school changed its name to St. David's School.
 A Pre-Kindergarten program was added in the fall of 2012.

 Accreditation: Dually accredited by the Southern Association of Colleges and Schools (SACS) and the Southern Association of Independent Schools (SAIS).